|

 present state of learned helplessness and passive watchfulness does not

+allow.
 Unfortunately, these tools can be used just as

 readily to promote evil or socially irresponsible results.
 The tools,